pymedphys/pymedphys/docs/developer/contributing.rst

     choco install git git-lfs yarn

-GitLab Account
+GitHub Account
 --------------

-Make a GitLab account `here <https://gitlab.com/users/sign_in/>`__.
+Make a GitHub account `here <https://github.com/join>`__.
 Once you have an account, you will need commit rights to this repository in order to make contributions.
-Create an issue on GitLab within the PyMedPhys repository `here <https://gitlab.com/pymedphys/pymedphys/issues/new/>`__ and include "request for commit rights" or similar in your issue's content, along with "@SimonBiggs" to ensure it is seen!
+Create an issue on GitHub within the PyMedPhys repository `here <https://github.com/pymedphys/pymedphys/issues/new/>`__ and include "request for commit rights" or similar in your issue's content, along with "@SimonBiggs" to ensure it is seen!

-Whenever you wish to discuss anything about PyMedPhys, please create an issue on GitLab.
+Whenever you wish to discuss anything about PyMedPhys, please create an issue on GitHub.
 It can be to ask for help, suggest a change, provide feedback, or anything else regarding PyMedPhys.
 Write "@" followed by someone's username if you would like to talk to someone specifically.

-The real power of GitLab comes from Git itself.
+The real power of GitHub comes from Git itself.
 A great piece of Git documentation can be found `here <https://dont-be-afraid-to-commit.readthedocs.io/en/latest/git/index.html>`__.
 Use this documentation to begin to get a feel for what Git is.